 The biggest difference for me is that the molded cup on the Freya feels a lot thicker than the Panache.
 This bra holds me in well, and is another combination encapsulation/compression bra, but for me the Panache bra wins because it’s more breathable.

-Pick this bra if you are a Freya fan and like how their sports bras fit, you will not be disappointed.
+Pick this bra if you are a Freya fan and are keen for a molded sports bra, you will not be disappointed.

 As I compiled this list, it struck me that a lot of the entries on it are old.
 A lot of new bras have come out since the initial release of the bras that I’ve reviewed, but there haven’t really been many serious challengers that lived up to their no-bounce (less bounce) claims when it comes to catering to the larger end of the spectrum.